 Putin: Russia helps China build missile warning system

-Russian President Vladimir Putin says Moscow is helping China build a system to warn of ballistic missile launches.
+Russian President Vladimir Putin says Moscow is helping China build a system warning about ballistic missile launches.

-His statement signaled a new degree of defense cooperation between the two former Communist rivals that have developed increasingly close political and military ties.
+His statement signaled a new level of defense cooperation between the two former Communist rivals, which have developed increasingly close political and military ties.

 Comments